 Quality of life after Total Knee Replacement Surgery

-Knee joints are one of the most affected joints of the body which affects almost every aging person.
+Knee joints are one of the most affected joints of the body which affects almost every ageing person.
 Knee pain due to osteoarthritis is an extremely disturbing condition that people go through.
 It affects the daily lives of the affected individuals significantly.

 When all medical remedies have stopped bringing you relief, knee pain can be so pronounced that you might be unable to manage daily activities, and there could be swelling and even bowing of the knee.